 There is a maximum shooting time of 5 minutes 30 seconds allowed for the whole event.
 Each competitor will be supervised by a Range Officer with a timer to monitor their total shooting time.
-The timer is started when the targets appear for each practice and is stopped when the LBP or LBR is holstered at the end of each practice.
+The timer is started when the targets appear for each practice and is stopped when the LBP or LBR is holstered at the end of each practice and hands are returned to the surrender position.
 The competitor may ask how much time remains once only during the whole event.
 Once the shooting time has elapsed, the competitor will be stopped